chuanruihu/Level-Navi-Agent-Search/README.md

 # Level-Navi Agent

-This repository is the official repository for the paper Level-Navi Agent: A Benchmark and Framework for Chinese Web Search Agents.
+This repository is the official repository for the paper [*Level-Navi Agent: A Benchmark and Framework for Chinese Web Search Agents*](xxx).

 [English](README.md) | [中文](README_zh-CN.md)